 You can add a backup battery as a secondary power source to your existing sump pump.
 Usually, a wall-mounted battery is connected to a sump pump.
 Adopting this option is considered as a cost-efficient option over getting a backup pump system.
 But, this will also cause less amount of water to be pumped.

 How much does it cost to install a backup sump pump?

 The installation cost varies depending on various factors.
 However, on average, it costs about $1,022.
 Most homeowners spend $640 to $1,466, based on the type of the sump pump, geographical location, floor type, etc. factors.vBut the replacement cost ranges from $450 to $550.

 If finding the best battery backup sump pump still seems overwhelming to you, I can suggest some products from the list depending on performance, capacity, and usability.

-If pumping capacity is your concern, Wayne WSS30VN will pump you some serious amount of water within a relatively short time.
+If pump capacity is your concern, Wayne WSS30VN will pump you some serious amount of water within a relatively short time.
 The durability of this one is also up to the mark.

-Wayne BGSP50 model is for those who want to monitor the system from a smartphone.
+Wayne BGSP50 sump pump model is for those who want to monitor the system from a smartphone.
 Its double submersible pump with the ultra-quite operation will provide you great user experience.